CS5008-khoury-lionelle/TeamActivities/Module10/README.md

-# Lab: Breadth First Search and Depth First Search on Trees
+# Team Activity: Breadth First Search and Depth First Search on Trees

-In this lab you will explore using [Breadth First Search] and [Depth First Search] on a tree structure.
+In this team activity you will explore using [Breadth First Search] and [Depth First Search] on a tree structure.

 ## Code Walkthrough
-With your partner, have one of you walk through the code in [tree.h](tree.h) & [tree.c](tree.c).
+In your group, review the code in [tree.h](tree.h) & [tree.c](tree.c).
+Explain to each other the various lines.
 You should be able to answer the following questions:

 * What is the purpose of the struct?
 * What is the difference between addNode and addNodeBreadthFirst?
 * Why would we need to remove `\n` in `read_file_into_tree`?
 * How are we adding nodes to a tree?
 Given the file [letters.txt](letters.txt), how does the tree look like?

-The other partner should walk through [printer.c](printer.c).
+Now, review the code in [printer.c](printer.c).
+Explain to each other the various lines.
 You should be able to answer the following questions:

 * Why would be need a queue for a breadth first search? (it may help to draw it out)
 * Would we need a queue for the Depth First Prints?
 Why or why not?